 As required by the Dodd-Frank Wall Street Reform and Consumer Protection Act, we are seeking stockholder input on our executive compensation as disclosed in this proxy statement.
+Based upon the results of a non-binding advisory vote on the issue of the frequency of holding future non-binding advisory votes to approve named executive officer compensation, the Board has determined that it will include an annual non-binding advisory vote to approve named executive officer compensation in our proxy materials until the next non-binding advisory vote on the frequency for holding such votes.
 The Board and the Compensation Committee actively monitor our executive compensation practices in light of the industry in which we operate and the marketplace for talent in which we compete.
 We remain focused on compensating our executive officers fairly and in a manner that incentivizes high levels of performance while providing the tools necessary to attract and retain the best talent.

-As described in the Compensation Discussion and Analysis beginning on page 18 of this proxy statement, our executive compensation program is designed to create incentives both for strong operational performance in the current year and for the long-term benefit of the company, thereby closely aligning the interests of management with the interests of our stockholders.
+As described in the Compensation Discussion and Analysis beginning on page 17 of this proxy statement, our executive compensation program is designed to create incentives both for strong operational performance in the current year and for the long-term benefit of the company, thereby closely aligning the interests of management with the interests of our stockholders.
 In evaluating our executive compensation program, key considerations include:

-• Our compensation program is based on setting aggressive operating plan goals that are achievable in light of current market conditions and create of stockholder value.
-We achieved better than target earnings per share and primary working capital percentage goals during fiscal year 2011, permitting our named executive officers to achieve the maximum payout under the 2011 Management Incentive Plan.

-- At the executive level, the majority of compensation is equity-based, vests over time and is tied directly to long-term stockholder value.
-Stock ownership requirements for our executive officers ensure that our management team is incentivized to act in the best interests of our stockholders. - We increased the percentage of long-term equity incentive compensation to the named executive officers that is paid in the form of performancevesting market share units and decreased the amount paid in the form of time-vested restricted stock units. - We maintain an appropriate balance between base salary and short- and long-term incentive opportunities offered to the named executive officers. - The Compensation Committee engaged an independent compensation consultant that does not provide services to management and that had no relationship with management before the engagement. - We believe our executive compensation program results in reasonable and rational compensation decisions, allowing us to set aggressive goals while not encouraging excessive risk-taking that could be detrimental to our stockholders.
+- Our compensation program is based on setting aggressive operating plan goals that are achievable in light of current market conditions and create of stockholder value.
+We achieved better than target earnings per share and primary working capital percentage goals during fiscal year 2012, permitting our named executive officers to achieve the maximum payout under the 2012 Management Incentive Plan. - At the executive level, the majority of compensation is equity-based, vests over time and is tied directly to long-term stockholder value.
+Stock ownership requirements for our executive officers ensure that our management team is incentivized to act in the best interests of our stockholders. - We increased the percentage of long-term equity incentive compensation to the named executive officers that is paid in the form of performance-vesting market share units and decreased the amount paid in the form of time-vested restricted stock units. - We maintain an appropriate balance between base salary and short- and long-term incentive opportunities offered to the named executive officers. - The Compensation Committee engaged an independent compensation consultant that does not provide services to management and that had no relationship with management before the engagement. - We believe our executive compensation program results in reasonable and rational compensation decisions, allowing us to set aggressive goals while not encouraging excessive risk-taking that could be detrimental to our stockholders.